adazamora/enron_ml/README.md

 ## Files

-The Jupyter notebook contains all the data analysis, while the .py files contain the code I used for the data analysis.
+I used a Jupyter notebook to do the data analysis and report my results.
+This file is called ml_project.

+The functions I use in ml_project are in the following files:
+- preliminar_analysis.py
+- outliers_analysis.py
+- new_features.py
+- feature_selection.py
+- ml_classifiers.py

 ## Data